PaigeVannelli/Cinematic/README.md

-# Cinematic Movie Ratings
+# Cinematic Movie Application

-Cinematic is a movie review application.
+Cinematic is a movie application based off the popular movie site Rotten Tomatoes.
+Cinematic allows user to search for popular titles and view more movie detilas including trailers.

 ## About